 Apart from its aesthetic appeal, the Classic Leather sneaker is built with performance abilities, such as perforated air vents in its vamp for breathability as well as its EVA foam midsole with a Bi-Density Shock Protection System.
 This dual density impact absorption technology was made to fully provide comfort and stability to the foot while in motion.

 Over the years, upgrades were built to the original Classic Leather sneaker.
 One that was fashioned out of the 1983 model is the Classic Leather NM which retained the familiar curves of the vintage silhouette with additional suede detailing on the upper.
-This revamped edition included aeratable mesh underlays, lightweight midsole, and high-abrasion rubber sole to give the sneaker a sporty edge.
+This kick which is one of the revamped Classic Leather iterations included aeratable mesh underlays, lightweight midsole, and high-abrasion rubber sole to give the sneaker a sporty edge.

 Reebok Classic Leather NM Style